Author’s note: This review/opinion piece contains minor spoilers, but no major ones.

 As a franchise, God of War has had a varied and colorful evolution.
 I’ve played most of the main series games, but I was never crazy about them.
 Kratos always struck me as rather immature; sure, he’s got legitimate reasons to be mad, but not “murder absolutely everyone in the entire hemisphere” mad.

 In terms of values, what exactly were the older God of War games trying to say?
 It’s hard to be sure; I’m not convinced that the writers even know, at least not fully.
-Some themes are fairly obvious: revenge is usually a bad motive, power is corrupting, and, uh… think twice before you kill your dad?
+Some themes are fairly obvious: revenge is usually a bad motive, power is corrupting, and, uh… think twice before you challenge your dad?
 If we’re being honest, the early God of War titles were never about the narrative.
 The story was mostly an excuse to set the player up for wildly violent hack-and-slash combat (which is fine—I’ve said before that games don’t need to be art in order to have value).

 However, games that do have strongly written stories that emphasize the nobility of the human spirit are so, so much better than games that don’t (all other factors being equal).
 Games that are just flat-out fun because they have slick mechanics and a rewarding core gameplay loop are a great thing; far be it from me to tell you not to throw some cash at them.